 The quick answer is that plantar warts are hard, coarse growths that can appear on the bottom of your feet.
 They can be painful.
 The majority of these warts aren’t severe and typically will go away without treatment, but some will also stick around and continue to grow if left untreated.

 What are Home Remedies for Plantar Warts?

 Over-the-counter medication is available.
-These medications can come and be applied as a gel, lotion, ointment, or freezing spray.
+These medications can come as a gel, lotion, ointment, or freezing spray.
 The freezing spray is known to work instantly and is very similar to the freeze methods used by MDs.
 You should also know that these remedies are not 100% effective/curable and may not remove the wart or warts at all.

 If the home remedy and over-the-counter medications do not work, the next step is to visit the MD.
 They will typically freeze the wart off with liquid nitrogen, and/or they could also remove the wart by laser and/or with surgery.

 Plantar warts do not usually go away quickly and easily.
 Some will require a couple of treatment sessions to go away officially.
 Plantar warts also have the ability to reappear.

 What Causes a Plantar Wart?

 Plantar warts are caused by human papillomavirus (HPV).
-It is considered an infection in your skin’s outer layer on the bottom of your feet.
+It is an infection in your skin’s outer layer on the bottom of your feet.
 These warts develop when the virus enters the body through cuts or gashes on the feet.
 These types of warts are very common, and over 100 types of this virus exist.

 Can You Dig Out a Plantar Wart?